rystanley/genepopedit/README.md

 ## genepop\_hzar <a name="genepophzar"/>

-If you are interested in exploring clines in allele frequency over distance, you can convert from Genepop to HZAR format.This data can be used by the R package 'hzar' <https://cran.r-project.org/web/packages/hzar/index.html> [_Function description_](#funcconvert)
+If you are interested in exploring clines in allele frequency over distance, you can convert from Genepop to HZAR format.This data can be used by the R package [hzar](https://cran.r-project.org/web/packages/hzar/index.html) [_Function description_](#funcconvert)

 ```r
 #convert Genepop format to HZAR (.csz)